-- Report Cards will be available online via Net Classroom on or before TBD.
-We will post a notice on our Web site the day they are available.
+- Report Cards will be available online via Net Classroom and we will post a notice on our Web site the day they are available.

 - Students who have a second semester elective course have seven days after the semester starts to add/drop that class.
 Therefore, the add/drop period will be over on TBD and all schedules will be final at that time.